Army Basing Programme

 The the Army Basing Programme ended on 31 March 2021.

 Wiltshire has a long and proud history of association with the military.
 This was further strengthened in March 2013 when the government announced thousands of service personnel would be making Wiltshire their permanent home by the end of the decade.

-There are also plans for a number of new buildings and extensions to existing facilities in its establishments at Perham Down, Larkhill, Bulford, Tidworth and Upavon to provide additional training, living, mess and technical capacity.
+There are also new buildings and extensions to existing facilities in its establishments at Perham Down, Larkhill, Bulford and Tidworth to provide additional training, living, mess and technical capacity.

 In planning this work, Wiltshire Council and the MOD engaged with other public authorities such as the NHS and the emergency services to ensure plans are sustainable to deliver services to the military community without detriment to the civilian community.

 Communities have been kept informed of progress via Area boards briefings and Army Basing news and events, which are issued to parish councils within the Amesbury, Pewsey, Tidworth and Warminster community areas.